Xblade9669/Xblade9669/README.md

-- 👋 Hi, I’m @Xblade9669
+- 👋 Hi, I’m Shubh
 - 👀 I’m interested in programming and developing AI/ML models
-- 🌱 I’m currently deep diving into the world of AI/ML and DL.
+- 🌱 I’m currently deep diving into the world of AI/ML.
 - 💞️ I’m looking to collaborate on AI ML projects

 - 😄 Pronouns: ...
-- ⚡ Fun fact: I am learning AI as early as 9th grade and I like to do paintings.
+- ⚡ Fun fact: I have been learning AI since 9th grade, and if I'm not solving mathematical equations or generating models, you will probably find me playing chess or making a painting.

 <!---
 Xblade9669/Xblade9669 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.